-- Read the instructions and complete the Contact Information handout (See Handouts page). - Read the instructions and complete the Student Contract handout (See Handouts page). - Read "How to Really Read This Book" (Download from the Readings section of the Canvas web page) - Read and mark in the Broadview Anthology (noted as BA) the following: - o "Indigenous North American Cultures and Literatures" (BA 1-5). - o "Contact, and the Literature of Contact" (BA 5-15). - "Lenni Lenape (Delaware) Accounts of the Arrival of the Whites) oral tradition (BA 116-119, stop when you get to Thomas Harriot) - Read and mark the following documents found in the Readings section of the Canvas course site in this order: - "In Focus: America in the World/The World in America" (background essay that sets up the following additional excerpts from much larger works) - from Utopia (Thomas More) - from Of Cannibals (Michel de Montaigne) - America (Painting) - from New Atlantis (Francis Bacon) - "from Christopher Columbus with Bartolomé de las Casas, Journal of the First Voyage to America" (BA 90-94). - "Chrisopher Columbus, Letter of Columbus to Varous Persons Describing the Results of His First Voyage and Written on the Return Journey" (BA 94-97).
+- Read the instructions and complete the Contact Information handout (See Handouts page). - Read the instructions and complete the Student Contract handout (See Handouts page). - Read "How to Really Read This Book" (Download from the Readings section of the Canvas web page) - Read and mark in the Broadview Anthology (noted as BA) the following: - "Indigenous North American Cultures and Literatures" (BA 1-5). - o "Contact, and the Literature of Contact" (BA 5-15). - "Lenni Lenape (Delaware) Accounts of the Arrival of the Whites) oral tradition (BA 116-119, stop when you get to Thomas Harriot) - Read and mark the following documents found in the Readings section of the Canvas course site in this order: - "In Focus: America in the World/The World in America" (background essay that sets up the following additional excerpts from much larger works) - from Utopia (Thomas More) - from Of Cannibals (Michel de Montaigne) - America (Painting) - from New Atlantis (Francis Bacon) - "from Christopher Columbus with Bartolomé de las Casas, Journal of the First Voyage to America" (BA 90-94).